cybertomp-framework/cybertomp-framework.github.io/trademark.md

 > **cybertomp@manolodominguez.com**

-Explicitly, **“fair use” does not include** the use of the **CyberTOMP®** trademark or logo for the purpose of leveraging the corporate image of the official model to offer products or services based on a different version of **CyberTOMP®**—whether derived from the original or not—intended to associate such products or services with the official **CyberTOMP®** model and gain advantage from that association.
+Explicitly, **“fair use” exclude** the use of the **CyberTOMP®** trademark or logo for the purpose of leveraging the corporate image of the official model to offer products or services based on a different version of **CyberTOMP®**, whether derived from the original or not, intended to associate such products or services with the official **CyberTOMP®** model and gain advantage from that association.

 ---